Joule-Thomson expansion for quantum corrected AdS-Reissner-Nordstrom black holes in Kiselev spacetime: Black hole thermodynamics and the inversion temperature

+At this point it is worthwhile to comment some thermodynamical aspects of gravitational parameters appearing in the above equation.
+First note that $M$ interpreted as the enthalpy of the system.
+Then, the parameter $a$ plays the role of a correction for the enthalpy.
+On the other side, the parameter $c$ can be associated with a generalized potential, depending on the power $\omega$.
+In particular, for $\omega= 1/3$, the parameter $c$ becomes a correction to the electric charge $Q$.

-In order to compute the entropy of the quantum-corrected Schwarzschild black hole in Kiselev spacetime, one can see in Ref. \cite{Shahjalal:2019pqb} that this entropy is the same as Hawking-Bekenstein entropy, so that {} Regarding our last thermodynamics variable, the pressure, we will consider it as related with the cosmological constant.
-Thus, the pressure has the following form \cite{Kubiznak:2012wp}:
+In order to compute the entropy of the quantum-corrected Schwarzschild black hole in Kiselev spacetime, one can see in Ref. \cite{Shahjalal:2019pqb} that this entropy is the same as Hawking-Bekenstein entropy, so that